superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 ## Conclusion

-We have discussed how combining hybrid search with reranking offers enhanced performance in RAG systems, permitting keyword matching and more refined responses.
-The retriever's higher recall rates improve responses from the LLM.
+We've looked at how RAG system performance can be enhanced by using hybrid search along with reranking, as compared with using keyword search or vector search on their own.
+By combining keyword and vector search into one hybrid method, we can match on keywords in contextually relevant content, achieving more refined responses.
+Using hybrid search, the retriever's higher recall rates permit the LLM to produce higher-quality outputs.

 ## Contributors